-Air quality record in Different station O 2 in % O 2 in %
+Air quality record in Different station O 2 in ppm O 2 in %

-Road Side 21.4
+Road Side 21.2

-Health C.unit 20.9
+Health C. unit 20.9

-Dulung Canteen 21
+Dulung Canteen 20.9

-UCO Bank 21.1
+UCO Bank 21.5

 Car Parking 21

-Meeting Hall 21
+Meeting Hall 21.2

 Geo.
-Lab 20.75
+Lab 20.8

 RG &GIS lab.
-20.7
+20.9

-Chemistry lab 21.2
+Chemistry lab 21.1

-Botany lab 21
+Botany lab 21.1

-Library cum lab 20.9
+Library cum lab 20.95

 Ad.
-Office 21.1
+Office 21

 Student Union 20.7

-Play Ground 21.2
+Play Ground 21.1

-• Particulate matter - Due to construction and maintenance activities
+Particulate matter - Due to construction and maintenance activities

-Major observations under indoor air quality are as below:
+A major observation under indoor air quality is as below:

-- a) Ventilation is achieved by fans in the institute and air conditioners in Official and Lab. places. - b) Heating Ventilation and Air Conditioning (HVAC) system is not installed.

-- d) Exhaust fans are only provided in washrooms and chemistry lab. - e) No indoor plants were observed in the entire institute.
+- a) Ventilation is achieved by fans in the institute and air conditioners in Official and Lab. places. - b) Heating Ventilation and Air Conditioning (HVAC) system is not installed. - d) Exhaust fans are only provided in washrooms and chemistry lab. - e) No indoor plants were observed in the entire institute.
 Indoor plants can be plotted not only for the aesthetic appearance but also for health benefits.